COVID-19 Frequently Asked Questions

 Holds can be picked up from the hold shelves, and checked out as usual at the self-checkout machines at most locations.
-Libraries in Denair and Keyes will continue to offer no-contact pick-up of materials on hold.
-Place your hold online or call ahead to reserve items.
-After you receive the notification that your holds are available, go to your library and call the phone number posted outside.
-Staff will check out items to you and deliver them to an outdoor location (usually a table or book cart) where you can pick up without coming in contact with others.
-More information about modified service hours, locations, and phone numbers.
+For service in Denair and Keyes, place your hold online or call ahead to reserve items.
+After you receive the notification that your holds are available, go to your library and call the phone number posted.
+Staff will check out items to you and deliver them to an outdoor pick-up location (usually a table or book cart).

 - Can I drop off my materials in a library book return?